NikolaosPapas/aisd-wde-03-styling-a-form/README.md

 # WDE06 Create and Style a Login Form with the help of AI

+### Description
+In this assignment, you will create and style a modern login form with the help of AI.
+The focus will be on structuring the HTML and applying CSS for a polished, responsive design.

 ## Just an example of what you could build

 ![Screenshot of the finished webpage](./assets/images/example.png)